-The Cayman Islands operates as an international financial hub with large volumes of transactions flowing through the jurisdiction.
+The Cayman Islands operates as an international financial hub.
+Cayman vehicles are involved with large volumes of transactions flowing through entities domiciled in the jurisdiction.
 As part of the wider international financial system, the jurisdiction will see a range of market actors seeking to use Cayman Islands vehicles for a wide number of purposes.

-While there are Supervised Firms with a significant domestic client base, it is not uncommon for firms to maintain practices in which the vast majority of their clients will come from outside the Cayman Islands, and many practices will have clients from all over the world.
-This obviously opens the possibility, and statistically increases the likelihood, that some potential business may come from higher-risk jurisdictions.
+While there are Supervised Firms with a significant domestic client base, many firms maintain practices in which the vast majority of their clients come from outside the Cayman Islands, and many practices have clients from all over the world.
+Supervised Firms reported significant client presence from other jurisdictions such the United States, Canada, the United Kingdom, Hong Kong, China, Switzerland and Singapore.
+This statistically increases firm's exposure to ML/TF/PF risks as potential business may come from higher-risk jurisdictions.